EESSI/docs/docs/using_eessi/building_on_eessi.md

 ## Manually building software op top of EESSI
 Building software on top of EESSI would require your linker to use the same system-dependencies as the software in EESSI does.
 In other words: it requires you to link against libraries from the compatibility layer, instead of from your host OS.

-While we plan to support this in the future, manually building on top of EESSI is not supported yet.
+While we plan to support this in the future, manually building on top of EESSI is currently not supported yet in a trivial way.